HackYourFuture/JavaScript1/Week1/README.md

 ## 1. What is programming?

-Programming is giving a computer instructions written in a language it can understand, in order to solve a problem.
+Programming is giving a computer instructions written in a language it can understand, in order to solve a problem you (or the company you work for) have.
 We don't necessarily need computers to solve problems, but we use them because they provide several benefits:

 1. They are fast
 2. Cheap to use